Team Canada to play for bronze after 4-3 semi-final loss to Germany

 It was a wide-open second period with three goals in less than five minutes.

 Plachta made it 2-0 at 3:21 of the second period as Germany took advantage of a defensive miscue.
-Both Canadian defencemen were drawn to the onrushing Hager, who slipped a pass to an unmarked Matthias as Brule struggled to catch him.
+Both Canadian defencemen were drawn to the onrushing Hager, who slipped a pass to an unmarked Plachta as Brule struggled to catch him.
 Hager beat Poulin with a high shot from in-close.

-Germany scored again at 6:49 with a David Wolf stretch pass finding Marcel Goc.
+Germany scored again at 6:49 with a David Wolf stretch pass finding Goc.
 Digging Goc's pass out from between his legs, Mauer beat Poulin from in front.

-Canada answered with a Brule one-timer from the faceoff circle on the power play at 8:17, off a feed from Chris Lee.
+Canada answered with a Brule one-timer from the faceoff circle on the power play at 8:17, off a feed from Lee.

 But Germany restored its three-goal advantage on the power play when a point shot bounced in off Hager's stick shaft at 12:31.
 Things went from bad to worse 28 seconds later when Brule was given a five-minute major and game misconduct for a check to the head that floored Wolf at centre ice.

-On the plus side, Canada managed to kill off the major penalty.
+Canada managed to kill off the major penalty but its offence was shelved in the process.

-Germany lost 5-2 to Finland and 1-0 to Sweden before edging Norway 2-1 in preliminary-round play.
-The Germans then upset Switzerland 2-1 in overtime in the playoff qualification round and Sweden 4-3 in overtime in the quarterfinals.

-Going into the semifinal, Canada boasted the best power play in the tournament (38.5 per cent success rate) and the best goaltending (.956 save percentage after conceding just four goals in four games).

-Canada sandwiched wins over Switzerland (5-1) and South Korea (4-0) around a 3-2 overtime loss to the Czechs in the preliminary round before dispatching Finland 1-0 in the quarterfinal.

-The Germans are coached by 39-year-old Marco Sturm, who played 938 NHL games over 14 seasons with San Jose, Boston, Los Angeles, Washington, Vancouver and Florida.
+"I'm disappointed for sure," he added.
+"It's a tough loss.
+It's a game that you can win.
+You can't afford to lose games like that."

 All 25 Germans play in their national league, the DEL.
-Defenceman Christian Ehrhof and Goc played a combined 1,425 games in the NHL.
+Defenceman Christian Ehrhoff and Goc played a combined 1,425 games in the NHL.

 According to the International Ice Hockey Federation, there were 20,646 registered hockey players in Germany in 2017.
 The number in Canada was 631,295.